google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 Why Inverter Technology Matters

-The difference between inverter and conventional generators.
+The difference between inverter and conventional generators — and why it matters for your devices.

 What's an Inverter Generator?

+A conventional generator produces AC power at a fixed engine speed (3,600 RPM).
+That power isn't perfectly clean — THD is often 12-25%, which can damage sensitive electronics.
 An inverter generator produces AC power, converts it to DC, then converts it back to a very clean AC sine wave (<3% THD).
 It also allows the engine to slow down when load is low, saving fuel and reducing noise.

 "I run my CPAP machine directly off the Champion 100519 with no issues.
 Try that with a conventional generator and you might fry the circuit board."

-What You Still Can't Run
+What You Can Safely Run

 Economy Mode